 I’ve painstakingly had many mishaps with spray painting.
 So many projects gone wrong because of too little patience (yes, I admit that I have

-no little patience).
 Either the paint runs, looks uneven, or results in being plain ole’ blotchy.
-Even though, I enjoy DIY projects, spray painting is really not my thing, yet I want to know what I am doing wrong!
+Even though, I enjoy do it yourself projects, spray painting is really not my thing, yet I want to know what I am doing wrong!

-I’ve connected with a few other bloggers that I know will share their secrets and expert advice to make a project worthy of displaying using spray paint.
+I’ve connected with a few fabulous bloggers that I know will share their secrets and expert advice to make a project worthy of displaying using spray paint…

 The fun and fabulous, Beckie of Infarrantly Creative, is always up for a revamp using spray paint and her Roadkill Rescues, soak it up!!
 This amazing Light End Table was completely transformed using some love and of course, spray paint.